BerkBugur/golang-api/README.md

 ## While starting

-In the **project directory**, you need to build first after that can run:
+In the **Project Directory**, you need to build first after that can run:

 `docker compose build`